ElhaiAgassi/OOP_Ex2/README.md

 *Callable is an interface that's similar to Runnable, but it can return a value or throw an exception.
 *Comparable is an interface that allows an object to be compared to other objects of the same type.
 The compareTo() method, which is also defined in the Comparable interface, is overridden here to compare the priority of the current task to that of another task passed in as an argument.
+This is important when multiple tasks are queued and we want to ensure that the most important tasks are executed first.

 The priority is determined by the TaskType enum, which is passed in to the constructor and stored as a field.

 The class also has two static methods to create a Task object. createTask(Callable<V> callable, Ex2_b.TaskType type) will create a task object by providing the callable object and task type,